mawinkler/playground-one/docs/index.md

 - All Terraform Modules and Providers are now version fixed.
 - Improved Naming of instances in regards to the PGO Active Directory
 - `pgo --config` does now allow to disable initialization of Terraform after a first run.
 This speeds up configuration changes dramatically.
+- Playground One can optionally use its own AWS user with limited privileges.
+The user can be created by running `pgo --apply user`, which of course requires administrative privileges with your own AWS user.
+You have to enable the PGO user in the configuration, but you can disable it at any time.

 ***0.3.3***